Montana-Dakota Home » Customer Service » Low-Income Assistance Programs

 For many of the organizations that provide help, donations generally come from voluntary contributions from individuals, organizations, churches, industry and the government.

-If you would like to help, you contribute when you pay your MDU bill.
+If you would like to help, you can contribute when you pay your MDU bill.
 Your tax-deductible gift will be sent to the energy assistance organization in your area.
 You also may contribute directly by contacting any organization listed below.
 Donations are voluntary:

 Energy Share of Montana